 A few things to note here are: private functions start with an underscore, functions with a single line of body can be written using fat arrows (=>) and most importantly, to change the state of any variable contained in a Stateful widget, one must call the setState method.

-The ListView.builder constructor allows us to work with very large lists since list items are created only when they are scroll over.
+The ListView.builder constructor allows us to work with very large lists, since list items are created only when they are scrolled.

-Another takeaway here is the fact that Dart is such an intuitive language that it is quite easy to understand and start writing Dart code immediately.
+Another takeaway here is the fact that Dart is such an intuitive language that it is quite easy to understand and you can start writing Dart code immediately.

-Everything composed on a screen with Flutter is a widget including stuff like padding, alignment and opacity.
+Everything on a screen, like padding, alignment or opacity, is a widget.
 Notice in the code above, we have used Padding as a widget that wraps the list or a text widget depending on the number of to-do items.
 If there's nothing in the list, a text widget is displayed with some default message.

 Running the application

 At this point, let's run the code and see how the app looks on a device.
 Press F5, then select a virtual device and wait for the app to get installed.
 If you haven't created a virtual device yet, refer to the getting started guide.